olgazim/LucidChart-User-Documentation/docs/Olga_formatting_lines.md

 ### Add a line from a shapes menu

-1. **Choose** the Standard shapes set by clicking the arrow on the left. side of the "Standard" set name.
+1. **Choose** the Standard shapes set by clicking the arrow on the left side of the "Standard" set name.
 You will see a list of all shapes available for the selected set.
 !!! warning
     If you don't have any shapes set in the Shapes menu.